justincoon/ooverlap/docs/dspec/dspec.md

 External Libraries:
 -------------------
-## Front-end
+### Front-end
 - Bootstrap: A framework for website’s responsive design.
 - JQuery: A Javascript library for manipulating DOM objects, handling events and AJAX
 - AngularJS: A framework for designing user interactivity in the front-end side

-## Backend
+### Backend
-- Login
+#### Login
-Google API: Let user login via their Google acount Facebook API: Let user login via their Facebook account
+- Google API: Let user login via their Google acount
+- Facebook API: Let user login via their Facebook account

-- Database
+#### Database
-mongodb, monk: NoSql Database and a API layer to talk with the Database
+- mongodb, monk: NoSql Database and a API layer to talk with the Database

-- Calendar
+####Calendar
-google-calendar: Import user existing calendar into the database as well as insert new events to user calendar when it’s sheduled
+- google-calendar: Import user existing calendar into the database as well as insert new events to user calendar when it’s sheduled
-moment: a library for parsing, validating, manipulating, and formatting dates. dhtmlxScheduler API: a library for creating calendar application
+- moment: a library for parsing, validating, manipulating, and formatting dates.
-- Mail:
+- dhtmlxScheduler API: a library for creating calendar application

+####Mail:
-Nodemailer: A library to send email to user
+- nodemailer: A library to send email to user

 <p align = "right"><em>[Thai Nguyen - 11/??/2014]</em></p>